-(3) The associates’ assembly may grant one, several, or all managing directors sole power of representation and exemption from the restrictions of § 181 of the German Civil Code.
+(3) The associates’ assembly may grant one, several, or all managing directors sole power of representation and exemption from the restrictions of § 181 of the German Civil Code (Bürgerliches Gesetzbuch).

 (4) If several managing directors have been appointed, they shall manage the organization jointly.
-Decisions are made by a simple majority of all votes.
+Decisions are made by a simple majority of the votes.
 Each managing director has one vote.
-The associates’ assembly may issue rules of procedure for the management of the organization, which may also contain alternative provisions.
+The associates’ assembly may issue procedural rules and guidelines for the management of the organization, which may also contain alternative provisions.

 (5) The management is responsible for the management of the day-to-day activities and the participation in the strategic planning.
-In doing so, it shall observe the statutes of the organization and the resolutions of the associates’ assembly and take into account the non-profit nature of the organization.
+In doing so, it shall observe the Statutes of the organization and the resolutions of the associates’ assembly and take into account the non-profit character of the organization.
 The management is bound by the instructions of the associates.

 (6) The managing directors require the prior consent of the associates for all business that reaches beyond the organization’s normal operations.
 This applies in particular to the following activities: